mukisoomar/cdf-workshop/README.md

   ![listenTCP properties](images/TCP-Listener-Config-1.png.png)
   - Drag the **funnel icon** from the menu bar at the top on the canvas.
   - Connect the **ListenTCP** processor to the **funnel icon**.
 A **Create Connection** icon pops up with the **success** box checked.
 Accept the default and click on the **Add button*
-  - The **funnel** is used to typically collect flowfiles from different processors.
+  - The **funnel** is used to typically to collect flowfiles from different connections.
 However we are using it here as a place-holder for future flows and to collect the data that comes in from the **ListenTCP Processor** and send that data to the intermediate queue to help explore the data as it comes in.
   ![listenTCP processor flow](images/TCP-Listener-Config-2.png.png)

    - Start the processor by righ-clicking on the processor and clicking on the **start** menu item.
 This will start the processor and it will now listen on the port **9797** for incoming packets.